ASH-ASTCT COVID-19 Vaccination for HCT and CAR T Cell Recipients: Frequently Asked Questions

 What is known about the safety of the recombinant adenovirus vector SARS-CoV-2 vaccine?

-The three recombinant adenovirus vector vaccines in clinical trials make use of different adenovirus serotypes: the Ad5-nCoV (CanSino) vaccine uses the human-derived serotype 5 (Ad5), the ChAdOx1 (AstraZeneca) vaccine uses the chimpanzee-derived serotype AZD1222, and the AD26.COV2.S (Johnson & Johnson/Janssen) vaccine uses human-derived serotype 26 (Ad26).
-To date, only AD26.COV2.S (Johnson & Johnson/Janssen) has received EUA by the FDA.
+The three recombinant adenovirus vector vaccines in clinical trials make use of different adenovirus serotypes: the Ad5-nCoV (CanSino) vaccine uses the human-derived serotype 5 (Ad5), the ChAdOx1 (AstraZeneca) vaccine uses the chimpanzee-derived serotype AZD1222, and the AD26.COV2.S (Johnson & Johnson/Janssen) vaccine uses human-derived Ad26.
+To date, only AD26.COV2.S has received EUA by the FDA.
 Provided information is limited to the AD26.COV2.S vaccine.

-A total of 44,325 people were enrolled onto the phase III trial for AD26.COV2.S from eight different countries, including the United States.7 Of those, 22,174 received the vaccine.7 Patients with controlled HIV were included as well, but a separate analysis of this population was not released.
-Like the mRNA vaccines, the most common adverse effects were pain at the injection site, headaches, fatigue, muscle pain, nausea, and fevers.
-Serious adverse effects were seen in 0.7 percent of individuals who received the vaccine.7 A hypersensitivity event was reported in one case, and although no cases of anaphylaxis were reported initially, two cases were subsequently reported to the FDA.
-The FDA fact sheet also notes that the vaccine may have lower efficacy in immunocompromised patients, but no data are cited.28 Additionally, numerical imbalances were noted for certain unsolicited adverse effects such as thromboembolic events, seizures, and tinnitus.7 Please see below for more details regarding thrombosis associated with recombinant adenovirus mRNA vaccines.
-It is again challenging to extrapolate safety to HCT and CAR T cell recipients from the available data, and prior to administration, potential risks and benefits should be weighed.
-Close monitoring for early and late postvaccination effects is warranted.
+A total of 44,325 people were enrolled onto the phase III trial for AD26.COV2.S from eight different countries, including the United States.
+Of those, 22,174 received the vaccine.
+Patients with controlled HIV were included as well, but a separate analysis of this population was not released.
+Like the mRNA vaccines, the most common adverse effects were pain at the injection site, headaches, fatigue, muscle pain, nausea, and fever.
+Serious adverse effects were seen in 0.7 percent of individuals who received the vaccine.
+A hypersensitivity event was reported in one case, and anaphylaxis in two cases, to the FDA.
+The FDA fact sheet also notes that the vaccine may have lower efficacy in immunocompromised patients, but no data are cited.
+Additionally, numerical imbalances were noted for certain unsolicited adverse effects such as thromboembolic events, seizures, and tinnitus.
+Please see below for more details regarding thrombosis associated with recombinant adenovirus vaccines.
+It is challenging to extrapolate safety to HCT and CAR T cell recipients from the available data, and prior to administration of this vaccine, potential risks and benefits should be weighed with shared decision-making with the patient.
+Close monitoring for early and late postvaccination adverse effects is warranted.

 What is the safety of mRNA and recombinant adenovirus vector SARS-CoV-2 vaccines in patients with unknown prior SARS-CoV-2 exposure?

-Based on prior studies in severe acute respiratory syndrome coronavirus 1 (SARS-CoV-1) and Middle East respiratory syndrome (MERS), there is a theoretical concern that formation of low titer neutralizing antibodies can precipitate a VAED.29,30 Although there were no HCT or CAR T cell recipients enrolled in the current clinical trials, there were no concerns for VAED among the general population, including a small number of patients who had a history of cancer (<3%) and 1,218 individuals with stable HIV.
-These trials included a subset of study participants who were seropositive for SARS-CoV-2 at time of study entry (9.6% had evidence of previous infection) and participants who developed COVID-19 in the vaccine arm.
+Based on prior studies in severe acute respiratory syndrome coronavirus 1 (SARS-CoV-1) and Middle East respiratory syndrome (MERS), there is a theoretical concern that formation of low titer neutralizing antibodies that can precipitate a VAED.
+In the registration trials of these vaccines, there were no indications of VAED among the study population enrolled (which lacked HCT or CAR T cell recipients) and included a small number of patients with history of cancer (<3%) and 1,218 individuals with controlled HIV.
+These trials included only a subset of study participants who were seropositive for SARS-CoV-2 at time of study entry (9.6% had evidence of previous infection) and participants who developed COVID-19 in the vaccine arm.

 What are the risks of serious allergic reactions from mRNA and recombinant adenovirus vector SARS-CoV-2 vaccines?

 For individuals with a history of anaphylaxis to other vaccines, counselling for a potential similar reaction is recommended and should be monitored for 30 minutes if vaccinated.
 All individuals who receive the vaccine need to be monitored on site immediately following vaccination for at least 15 minutes.
-The potential for anaphylaxis to either mRNA vaccine is 2 to 4.7 per million doses /100,000.31
+It is still recommended for individuals with drug or food allergies to receive the SARS-CoV-2 vaccine.
+The potential for anaphylaxis to either mRNA vaccine is 2.5 to 4.7 cases per million doses.

-The risk of anaphylaxis reported after the AdV26.Cov2.S (Johnson & Johnson/Janssen) vaccine is extremely low.
-The only contraindication to this vaccine is an immediate severe allergic reaction to one of the components of the AdV26.Cov2.S (Johnson & Johnson/Janssen) or known allergy to polysorbate.
-Individuals with history of anaphylaxis to other vaccines, drugs or foods can safely receive the vaccine with close monitoring.
-Patients who are allergic to ingredients in the mRNA vaccines or those with a known allergy to polyethylene glycol should consider getting the recombinant adenovirus vector SARS-CoV-2 vaccine or AD26.COV2.S, and vice versa.22 The CDC also recommends that those who cannot get the second dose of the mRNA SARS-CoV-2 vaccine due to contraindications (such as allergic reaction to the first dose), may consider the single-dose recombinant adenovirus vector SARS-CoV-2 vaccine after at least 28 days have passed after the first dose.
+The risk of anaphylaxis reported after the Ad26.COV2.S (Johnson & Johnson/Janssen) vaccine is extremely low.
+The only contraindication to this vaccine is an immediate severe allergic reaction to one of the components of the Ad26.COV2.S (Johnson & Johnson/Janssen) or known allergy to polysorbate.
+Individuals with history of anaphylaxis to other vaccines, drugs, or foods can safely receive the vaccine with close monitoring.
+Patients who are allergic to ingredients in the mRNA vaccines or those with a known allergy to polyethylene glycol should consider getting the recombinant adenovirus vector SARS-CoV-2 vaccine or AD26.COV2.S, and vice versa.
+The CDC also recommends that those who cannot get the second dose of the mRNA SARS-CoV-2 vaccine due to contraindications (such as allergic reaction to the first dose) may be given a single-dose recombinant adenovirus vector SARS-CoV-2 vaccine at or 28 days after the first dose.
 The CDC website provides detailed guidance on vaccine ingredients and triaging candidates based on their history of allergic reactions.